Welcome to MR Angus Ranch

 M.R.
 Angus Ranch was established in 1977 at Tie Siding, WY, by Juan and Joni Reyes.
 The original cow herd consisted of twelve registered Angus cows with Eileenmere bloodlines.
 Ranching at 8,000+ feet it was quickly realized that finding a cow herd with the right genetics and conformation was of upmost importance to survive at high altitude.
 After much consideration, the decision was made to expand by purchasing cows from the Fairview Ranch dispersal sale.
 Most of which were of Canadian breeding.
 Today’s herd consists of over 1200 head which can be trace back to those original bloodlines.

 After considerable losses to Brisket Disease we started working with Colorado State University and Joe Schamel.
 We started PAP testing in 1979 to minimize our loss.
 Since that time M.R.
-Angus Ranch has PAP tested over 5800 head.
-We have been working with Dr. Tim Holt for the last 22 years.
+Angus Ranch has PAP tested over 6400 head.
+We have been working with Dr. Tim Holt since 1990.
 Our hope is that someday a simple gene mapping test, regardless of elevation, can guarantee us and our producers a greater genetic pool to work with than we have today.

 PAP testing has only been one element of producing the cow herd we have today.
 Owning and operating a 7,000 head feedlot has taught us that feed efficiency is equally as important to us and our customers.
 It allows us to measure fleshing ability and feed conversion of our genetics.
 Custom feeding cattle for producers who use our genetics has proven to us that our bulls are passing on these important qualities.
 Calves that are out of our bulls have a much higher rate of gain on less feed than what our rations call for.
 Being able to feed our customers calves provides us with the opportunity to see what our bulls are doing for our customers all across the country.
 If we made this statement from only feeding our own herd we could make it look as good as we wanted.
 Our customers are the ones holding us accountable.